Man found dead in a burnt-out shed behind a Fresno home; homicide investigation underway

-FRESNO, California (KGPE) – A homicide investigation is underway after a body was found inside a burnt-out shed behind a Fresno home.
+FRESNO, California (KSEE) – A homicide investigation is underway after a body was found inside a burnt-out shed behind a Fresno home.

 According to Fresno Police, officers were called out Monday just before 10 p.m. to the structure behind the home in the are of Thomas Avenue and 4th Street.
 Fresno Fire crews had responded to a fire at the outbuilding and discovered a man who had suffered substantial burns dead on a mattress inside.